FlowPure: Continuous Normalizing Flows for Adversarial Purification: Discussion and Limitations

 Our experimental results in the preprocessor-blind setting demonstrated the effectiveness of FlowPure against strong $L_\infty$ (PGD) and $L_2$ (CW) attacks.
 Moreover, the deterministic variants of FlowPure showed no degradation in benign performance, while providing significant robustness against PGD and CW attacks, highlighting their potential as a practical defense mechanism in scenarios where attackers are unaware of the purification process.
 Although incorporating attack-specific knowledge during training leads to strong empirical performance, this reliance can limit applicability when threat models are unknown or evolve over time, as our evaluations in the fully adaptive white-box setting demonstrated.
 Despite this, our experiments in transfer scenarios indicated encouraging generalization properties, suggesting that these methods can provide robustness beyond their specific training distribution.

-Our evaluation under fully adaptive white-box attacks using DiffHammer~\cite{wang2024diffhammer} shows that robust accuracy drops sharply for all purification-based defenses, reaffirming the challenge of defending against adversaries with full gradient access.
+Our evaluation under fully adaptive white-box attacks shows that robust accuracy drops sharply for all studied defenses, specially under DiffHammer~\cite{wang2024diffhammer}, reaffirming the challenge of defending against adversaries with full gradient access.
 This degradation is most pronounced in the case of our deterministic variants, which are more easily exploited with gradient-based attacks.
 In contrast, incorporating stochasticity during training and inference can indeed improve robustness in this setting, albeit at the cost of reduced benign accuracy, highlighting the inherent trade-off in stochastic preprocessing defenses~\cite{gao2022limitations}.
-Among all the purification-based methods evaluated, Gaussian FlowPure achieves the strongest performance in this scenario, with a particularly significant gap on CIFAR-100.
+Among all evaluated purifiers, Gaussian FlowPure achieves the strongest performance in worst-case white-box scenarios.
+To further verify the benefits of flow matching-based purification, an evaluation of FlowPure on higher-complexity datasets (higher resolution, scale, and number of classes) is recommended.
+Crucially, such experiments are currently limited by computational constraints, given the lack of publicly available pretrained CNF models comparable to those widely available for diffusion.}

 While white-box evaluations are crucial for understanding the theoretical limits of robustness, their practical utility as the primary benchmark for adversarial defense warrants reconsideration.
-Although FlowPure outperforms all adversarial purification baselines under fully adaptive white-box attacks, all studied defenses experience a consistent collapse under such conditions.
-The substantial degradation in robustness in this setting indicates that none of the current methods offer meaningful protection against adversaries with full gradient access.
+Under fully adaptive white-box attacks, all studied purification-based defenses, including FlowPure, experience a consistent collapse.
+The substantial degradation in robustness in this setting indicates that current purification approaches do not offer meaningful protection against adversaries with full gradient access, a scenario where adversarial training remains comparatively more effective, albeit with well-known drawbacks, such as reduced benign accuracy and limited flexibility.

 With this work, we underline the importance of redirecting efforts toward more realistic threat models, such as preprocessor-blind settings, that better reflect constraints faced by real-world adversaries.
+Regarding the evaluation of the entire purification pipeline, black-box attack scenarios where adversaries interact with the system exclusively through queries can also be considered.
+While such threat models may better reflect deployment environments, they often presuppose substantial query budgets, which may be prohibitive in practice.
+Nonetheless, incorporating black-box evaluations remains a meaningful avenue for future work.